candtechsoftware/tilt-view.nvim/README.md

 - See a list of all of your Tilt resources and their statuses, organized by their shared labels
 - Restart, disable, or re-enable any resource
+- View the combined log streams in the Output panel

 ## Requirements